 10 Practical Ways to Be Happier at Work

-If you work in advertising, marketing, public relations, design, or any other related field, you are in for a tough ride.
-Sure, these industries are not exactly the same as digging ditches in the rain, or working on a production line, but the downs can be just as stressful.
+If you work in advertising, marketing, public relations, design, or any other related field, you are in for a rough ride.
+Sure, these industries are not exactly the same as digging ditches in the rain or working on a production line, but the downs can be just as stressful.
 You will experience:

 - Long hours, nights, and weekends, with no overtime pay.

 - Short deadlines that require clever solutions RIGHT NOW.

 - Conflicting direction from multiple peers and clients.

 - Backstabbing co-workers who take credit for your ideas.